FirebirdRobotics/Polyphemus2019/README.md

 whoa i think im starting to figure this out

-Stuff to add to code:
+Stuff to do:
 - Ball pickup
 - Dance function
-- Maybe a sheet showing off our code to judges (vision, macros, etc.)
+- Maybe a document showing off our code to judges (vision, macros, etc.)